Digital-Odyssey/Gatsby-WordPress-Starter/README.md

 # Gatsby Wordpress Starter

 A starting build for a headless WordPress setup with Gatsby.
 Includes support for a custom post type and a custom blog template with paging.
+Support for comments will be added in a future update.

 ## How to use: